 A sausage casserole has been a classic comfort food for the cold months for ages.
 Vegan sausage casseroles also have the advantage of effortless preparation that suits even an amateur cook.
 A vegan sausage casserole also has the advantage of pairing well with several other ingredients making it very easy to whip up the dish with what you have in the fridge.

-This nutritious bowl is not only delicious but has several health benefits – it is packed with protein, carbs, essential vitamins, minerals and several micronutrients.
+This nutritious bowl is not only delicious but has several health benefits – it is packed with protein, carbs, essential vitamins, minerals, and several micronutrients.
 However, a classic sausage casserole can also be overloaded with sodium and saturated fat.
-Sausages are also high in nitrites and nitrates that can cause certain health issues.
+Sausages are also high in nitrites and nitrates, which can cause certain health issues.

-A vegan sausage casserole has none of the above health issues, apart from the deliciousness and the warmth of a casserole.
-If you’re looking for specifics, below, we share some of the top benefits of a vegan sausage casserole.
+A vegan sausage casserole has none of the above health issues, apart from the deliciousness and warmth of a casserole.
+If you’re looking for specifics, we share some of the top benefits of a vegan sausage casserole below.

 Advantages of a vegan sausage casserole over a classic one: